openebs-archive/openebs-docs/docs/installation.md

 For installation of OpenEBS, cluster-admin user context is a must.

-If there is no cluster-admin user context already, create one and use it.
-Use the following command to create the new context
+If there is no cluster-admin user context already present, create one and use it.
+Use the following command to create the new context.

 ```
 kubectl config set-context NAME [--cluster=cluster_nickname] [--user=user_nickname] [--namespace=namespace]